VarunRaj7/CHARM-Algorithm-in-Scala/README.md

 ### Projects:

 This respository contains two maven projects titled fcv3 and fcv4 which are normal and bitvector implementations of CHARM in scala.
 It will also contain a test sample scala code on how to import and use the charm module with the classes discussed above.
+This file is provided with the title : **"fc_test.scala"**.

 Example file is already stored in the data folder as testInp_v2.txt.
 The first few lines are show below: